-This topic contains 1 reply, has 1 voice, and was last updated by Valeriu Dincu 3 weeks, 6 days ago.
+- This topic has 1 reply, 1 voice, and was last updated 4 years, 2 months ago by Valeriu Dincu.

 Once Article 50 of the Treaty on European Union is triggered, Bucharest’s main objective in the negotiations for Brexit will be to make sure that the rights of the Romanian citizens working and studying in Great Britain are observed.
 According to the authorities’ estimates, over 250 thousand Romanians are in the UK for work and study.
 What is going to happen with the Romanian community, which is involved in all domains of life in Great Britain?

 In an interview to Radio Romania, Cristian Mititelu, the head of the former Romanian-language section of the BBC, says there is no reason of concern for the time being: “Great Britain is still a member of the European Union and it will continue to be a member for at least two years from now, if not for a longer time.
 Probably an interim agreement will be negotiated until its effective exit from the EU.
 According to latest information, the Romanian citizens will continue to enjoy the same rights even after Brexit.
 Probably there will be domains in which requirements will be stricter and the citizens who come to the UK without labour contracts will be more vulnerable.
 Not having a labour contract is not a good idea, because they will not benefit from free-of-charge or quasi-free-of-charge medical care and from social welfare.
 Actually, the British minister in charge of negotiations says that, in the near future, emigration is expected to increase, and a control system for emigrants can only be established on the long term.”